 Now that we are done with the designing process, click on that “Make it” now button.

 Note: Remember that the final size can’t be larger than 9.25. x 6.75 in, so if your design is bigger, select the already flatten layer and resize it before clicking on Make it.

 It’s cutting time!

-You need to make sure that after you are done printing you place the paper on your Cricut Mat the exact way you see it here.
+You need to make sure that you place the paper on your Cricut Mat the exact way you see it here after you are done printing.

 The black frame that contains all of the designs you want to cut is a reference for your Cricut to know where to cut.

 After leaving the mat preview, you will be given the step by step to cut your project.

 The first option is “Print,” and it has a button that says “Send to Printer.”
 Go ahead and click there.